LA-based Brainbase raises $3 million for its intellectual property licensing management tech – TechCrunch

 The financing also included investments from Tectonic Capital, Bonfire Ventures, Sterling Road and Watertower Ventures.

 “Intellectual property licensing is fundamentally broken with the space dominated by a few players all dependent on legacy or homegrown infrastructure.
-In an environment where new brands are constantly emerging, the pervasiveness of social media enables them to become recognized on the world stage overnight” said Adam B. Struck, founder and managing partner of Struck Capital.
+In an environment where new brands are constantly emerging, the pervasiveness of social media enables them to become recognized on the world stage overnight,” said Adam B. Struck, founder and managing partner of Struck Capital.

 Clients for the service already include Sanrio, which owns the “Hello Kitty“ brand.

-The company also recently made a couple of senior leadership hires which should help grow the business.
-Andrea Adelson, the former senior vice president of licensing at Fremantle — the production company and distributor of game shows like Family Feud, The Price Is Right and American Idol, is joining as the head of growth, and Ted Larkins, a former senior vice president and general manager of licensing agency CPLG North America has joined as the company’s head of business development.
+The company also recently made a couple of senior leadership hires, which should help grow the business.
+Andrea Adelson, the former senior vice president of licensing at Fremantle — the production company and distributor of game shows like Family Feud, The Price Is Right and American Idol, is joining as the head of growth, and Ted Larkins, a former senior vice president and general manager of licensing agency CPLG North America, has joined as the company’s head of business development.

 Brainbase also nabbed a new board member along with its financing.
 Ray Hatoyama, the chief executive of Hatoyama Studio and a director at the Japanese messaging company, LINE.

-“We are excited and thankful to have a seasoned, global group of investors, advisors, and customers supporting Brainbase’s mission,” said co-founder and CEO Nate Cavanaugh.
+“We are excited and thankful to have a seasoned, global group of investors, advisors and customers supporting Brainbase’s mission,” said co-founder and CEO Nate Cavanaugh.
 “Our vision of building a product ecosystem for licensing management and monetization is resonating well across the industry.
 Our team is going to remain obsessed with building the best licensing technology platform and providing a great customer experience,” he added.
 “Those are ultimately the things that matter.”